Proposed changes to zoning regulations back on county agenda

 The first two meetings weren’t publicized and meeting noticed weren’t emailed to media or other county staff as is typically the case for commission meetings.

 Only a few members of the public attended the third meeting on Oct.
 30 via Zoom.
+A fourth commission work session was held Nov.
+6 focused on the proposed zoning changes for Black Eagle.

 The changes next go to the County Commission during a special meeting at 5:30 p.m.
 Nov.
 12 via Zoom.
 The planning department is accepting written comment through 5 p.m.
 Nov.
 11 to be included in the board packet and public comment will also be taken at the meeting.
 Comments can be sent to planningcomments@cascadecountymt.gov.